j-ke614/data_analysis/README.md

 # Future Work

 {Make a list of things that you need to fix, improve, and add in the future.}
-* I need to fic how the query function works.
+* I need to fix how the query function works.
 * I need to clean up how the user inputs are handled.
 * I need to fix how the query function presents the data.